Alfaro’s 4 RBIs help carry Marlins over Padres 9-3

+SAN DIEGO (AP) — The Miami Marlins were on their way to dominating the San Diego Padres for a second straight game before a swarm of bees took over the field at Petco Park.

-SAN DIEGO (AP) — Jorge Alfaro homered, doubled and drove in a career-high four runs for the Miami Marlins, who beat the San Diego Padres 9-3 on Sunday in a game delayed 28 minutes after a swarm of bees settled on a microphone on the netting near the home dugout.
+Jorge Alfaro homered, doubled and drove in a career-high four runs for the Marlins, who beat the Padres 9-3 on Sunday in a game delayed 28 minutes after a swarm of bees settled on a microphone on the netting near the home dugout.

+The Marlins led 2-0 on Alfaro’s second-inning home run before the bees interrupted the game.

+“That was the first I’ve ever seen that, I think,” said Trevor Richards (3-5), who held San Diego to one hit in five scoreless innings.
+“I just went in and sat down for a little bit.
+They told me it was going to be at least 10 minutes.
+I kind of just took it as almost like another break for an inning.
+Sat down for a little bit and then once the guy got there I figured I should throw a little bit.
+Just treated it like a new inning almost, just only had to get two outs that time.”

-Trevor Richards (3-5) held San Diego to one hit in five scoreless innings while striking out eight for the Marlins, who won two of three.
+Richards struck out eight and walked two and the Marlins won two of three.
 Miami outscored San Diego 18-6 in the final two games.

 With the Padres trailing 9-1, they had rookie third baseman Ty France pitch the ninth and he allowed just a single.
 Austin Hedges, who got the day off from catching, played third.

-Hunter Renfroe homered twice for San Diego and drove in three runs.

-With Padres rookie Josh Naylor about to bat with two outs in the third, players began scattering because of the bees.
+Padres rookie Josh Naylor was about to bat with two outs in the third when players began scattering because of the bees.
 Alfaro headed to the dugout and umpire Gerry Davis moved back from the plate.

 Eventually all the players left the field.
 An exterminator in a beekeeping suit climbed a ladder and sprayed the bees.
 He then used a shop vacuum cleaner to remove the dead bees and the grounds crew tidied up the area.